nrepl/piggieback/docs/architecture.md

 non-public parts of `cljs.repl`).
-This is largely unavoidable given there is no public "evaluate a cljs form in this env and hand me the result" API, but it is fragile, so it is confined to a single namespace, `cider.piggieback.cljs`, which exposes a small Clojure-facing API the middleware talks to instead of reaching into the compiler directly (roadmap item M2).
-That boundary is also what makes the planned evaluation-ownership refactor (B1) tractable.
+This is largely unavoidable given there is no public "evaluate a cljs form in this env and hand me the result" API, but it is fragile, so it is confined to a single namespace, `cider.piggieback.cljs`, which holds all of it; the public `cider.piggieback` namespace reaches none of the compiler directly (roadmap item M2).